How to Get Help in Virginia

 Virginia’s community services boards (CSBs) are the primary point of entry into the Commonwealth’s public behavioral health and developmental services system.
-CSBs provide treatment for mental health issues, substance use and addiction, and intellectual and developmental disabilities.
-There is a CSB that serves every county and city in the state.
+CSBs provide treatment for mental health issues, substance use and addiction, and intellectual and developmental disabilities for adults and children.
+Every county and city in the state has an assigned CSB.
 To locate the CSB nearest to you, click here.
-You can also visit the federal Substance Abuse and Mental Health Services Administration (SAMHSA) treatment locator website at https://findtreatment.samhsa.gov/.
+You can also visit the federal Substance Abuse and Mental Health Services Administration (SAMHSA) treatment locator website.
 On that page, you can search for providers by zip code.

 Click here for Curb the Crisis – A website intended as a comprehensive resource for all Virginians in the fight against opioid misuse and overdose throughout the commonwealth.
 At Curb the Crisis you can get information about prevention, rescue, recovery, and treatment options.